cprice404/redmine-trello/README.md

 Redmine-Trello Integration
 ==========================

-This project provides extremely simplistic syncronization of Redmine tickets to Trello boards.
+This project provides extremely simplistic synchronization of Redmine tickets to Trello boards.

 Recent versions also have the ability to create Trello cards